bilalazh/Goolge-Colab-GruvboxDark/readme.md

 Enjoy using the style!
 ------------------------------

-Two right next to the icon shows that there are two styles active for the specific website right now.
+Two right next to the icon shows that there are two styles active for the webstite you are using right now
 ![image](https://github.com/bilalazh/Google-Chivo-Font-On-every-website-/assets/139261053/a0c78478-203e-48fe-a1e2-98ff0aa8fff0)

->When  you go to google bard website you should see a 1 next to it
+>When  you go to google Colab website you should see a 1 next to the extension icon
 ## Screenshot <a name="screenshot"></a>